Pawkkie/Team-Aquas-Asset-Repo/README.md

 Please remeber that if any of the work you submit is not entirely made by you from scratch, you must **_include credit to the original creator of your source material._**

 # How can I submit assets?
 There are two main ways of submitting assets, pull requests and Discord submissions.
 Pull requests are preferred if possible.
+If you're submitting a Feature Branch, just send us a link on Discord!

 If you don't know what a pull request is or are unfamiliar with GitHub, please read the repository's [wiki](https://github.com/Pawkkie/Team-Aquas-Asset-Repo/wiki) to get set up!